valkey-io/valkey-doc/docs/management/scaling.md

 Node B1 replicates B, and B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.

-However, note that if nodes B and B1 fail at the same time, Redis Cluster will not be able to continue to operate.
+However, note that if nodes B and B1 fail at the same time, Valkey Cluster will not be able to continue to operate.

-#### Redis Cluster consistency guarantees
+#### Valkey Cluster consistency guarantees

-Redis Cluster does not guarantee **strong consistency**.
-In practical terms this means that under certain conditions it is possible that Redis Cluster will lose writes that were acknowledged by the system to the client.
+Valkey Cluster does not guarantee **strong consistency**.
+In practical terms this means that under certain conditions it is possible that Valkey Cluster will lose writes that were acknowledged by the system to the client.

-The first reason why Redis Cluster can lose writes is because it uses asynchronous replication.
+The first reason why Valkey Cluster can lose writes is because it uses asynchronous replication.
 This means that during writes the following
 happens: